Serena1432/DAWRPC/README.md

 * REAPER
 * Bitwig Studio (fxxk Bitwig, you used more CPU and RAM than Ableton)
 * Studio One
+* LMMS

 ## Installation

-Download the latest release version [here](https://github.com/LilShieru/DAWRPC/releases), extract it and run the `DAWRPC.exe` executable file.
+Download the latest release version [here](https://github.com/lmharpae/DAWRPC/releases), extract it and run the `DAWRPC.exe` executable file.
 Open any supported DAW and enjoy the result!

 ## How does it work?